Enowiz777/carrot-market.v1/README.md

 - put your mouse over; setting css variable.
 - if you put the word transition, it will make the smooth transition.
 -

+# 5.0 Tailwind practice

+- If you get comfortable with TailwindCSS, you will be efficient as a developer.
+- Nico recommends investing time on TailwindCSS
+-

+- Designing enter page
+- Notable concepts:
+  - border-b w-full - border bot width full
+  -